mrbid/QUAKE3_TENSOR_TRIGGER/README.md

 ## How To
 - With the SimpleCNN models you can just go and [grab the bin directly here](https://github.com/mrbid/QUAKE3_TENSOR_TRIGGER/tree/main/Binaries) or just compile from source by invoking the `compile.sh` file in the local directory.
-- With the Keras models you will first want to invoke the `train.py` file in the respective `/Trainer` directory.
-This will train the model, then compile the C client which interfaces with the Python daemon.
-Then you can go into the `/PredictBot` directory and run `exec.sh` which will launch two console windows, the C program in Xterm and the Python daemon in the original console window exected by the exec script.
+- With the Keras models you will first want to invoke the `train.py` file in the respective `/Trainer` directory, this will train the model.
+Then you need to compile the C client which interfaces with the Python daemon via `compile.sh`.
+Finally you can go into the `/PredictBot` directory and run `exec.sh` which will launch two console windows, the C program in Xterm and the Python daemon in the original console window exected by the exec script.
 - You're going to need to setup Tensorflow and Python3, a guide on how to do this is included in [this article](https://james-william-fletcher.medium.com/creating-a-machine-learning-auto-shoot-bot-for-cs-go-part-6-af9589941ef3).
 - You should be good to go.